Ryan pera, Chef/Owner

 Vincent Huynh, Culinary Director

 Vincent Huynh grew up in a family of restaurateurs whose family life centered around the kitchen.
 His life experiences as a kid were rooted in hospitality and cooking, yet he didn’t consider a career in the industry until later in life.
 While pursuing a career in sound engineering, Vincent realized he spent all of his free time focusing on food, so he switched gears and enrolled in culinary school.
 He’s cooked in some of Houston’s top kitchens, including Pappas Seafood and Cullen’s, and served as sous chef at Yelapa and executive sous at Voice at Hotel Icon before joining forces Ryan Pera and Morgan Weber.
 He’s worked with them at Agricole Hospitality for six years—starting as a cook at Revival Market and rising through the ranks to culinary director of all concepts.
-Vincent oversees all kitchen operations at Revival Market, Coltivare and Eight Row Flint, as well as six sous chefs across the three concepts.
+Vincent oversees all kitchen operations at Revival Market, Coltivare, Eight Row Flint, Night Heron, Vinny’s, Indianola and Miss Carousel.
 He plays an integral role in menu development, staff hiring and training, integration with front of the house operations, budget, inventory and catering.
 When he’s not working, he can usually be found in a kitchen or near a grill—whether its poolside, at a campsite or at home.
 Hospitality is simply part of his nature.

 Bryan Davis, Operations

 Bryan Davis likes to say he “keeps the trains running on time and the passengers happy.”
 In reality, he’s an industry veteran who has worked with some of the most respected hospitality companies in Houston and beyond.
 He attended the University of Houston as a political science major with an emphasis on U.S. Foreign Policy, but decided to change industries after September 11.
 Bryan started his career at Pappas Restaurants training staff and opening stores before working for Capital Grille for a decade as a server, bartender and wine director.
 He’s managed a variety of other high profile restaurants, including Haven, Eddie V’s and Ocean Grille in Galveston and spent several years at Glazers in fine wine distribution.
-At Eight Row Flint, Bryan manages all aspects of daily operations—staffing, the beverage program, compliance, and his favorite part of the job, customer relations.
+As operations director, Bryan streamlines operations across current concepts and develops and implements systems for new concepts.
+He will periodically work the floor at all concepts to stay current with day-to-day operations.
+On any given day, he can be found meeting with management teams, pushing a project through the permit office, working an offsite event or training a new manager candidate.
 When he’s not at work, Bryan can usually be found on his bicycle.
 An avid mountain bike racer, he’s been racing for Team Peace-Love-Happiness for 16 years, a charity that raises money for first responders in Texas.
 He’s also a founding team member of Team Agricole Hospitality, which raises money for No Kid Hungry.